webextensions/live-css-editor/README.md

 * The CSS/LESS code you write gets applied as you write it
 * With this code tester, you can develop and test the code at the same time
 * The code is saved in browser as soon as you write it
-* Use it along with your favorite Firefox/Chrome Developer tools
 * The code editor is resizable and draggable
 * The code you write is auto-saved at site level and can be used again for same or different pages
 * You can use "TAB" key to indent your code